isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     {
         Record* p1 = static_cast<Record*>(malloc(sizeof(Record)));
         // p1 may be nullptr
-        // *p1 is not initialized; in particular, that string isn't a string, but a string-sizes bag of bits
+        // *p1 is not initialized; in particular, that string isn't a string, but a string-sized bag of bits

         auto p2 = new Record;

         // unless an exception is thrown, *p2 is default initialized auto p3 = new(nothrow) Record;
-        // p3 may be nullptr; if not, *p2 is default initialized
+        // p3 may be nullptr; if not, *p3 is default initialized

         // ...